History of Madagascar: A common Austronesian origin: The Vahoaka Ntaolo

 Factual information about the peopling of Madagascar remains incomplete, but much recent multidisciplinary research and work in archaeology, genetics, linguistics, and history confirms that the Malagasy people were originally and overwhelmingly Austronesian peoples native to the Sunda Islands.
 They probably arrived on the west coast of Madagascar with outrigger canoes (waka) at the beginning of our era or as much as 300 years sooner according to archaeologists, and perhaps even earlier under certain geneticists' assumptions.
 On the basis of plant cultigens, Blench proposed the migrations occurred "at the earliest century BCE".
 Archaeological work of Ardika and Bellwood suggests migration between 500 and 200 BCE.

-The Borobudur Ship Expedition in 2003–2004 affirmed scholars' ideas that ships from ancient Indonesia could have reached Madagascar and the west African coast for trade from the 8th century and after.
-A traditional Borobudur ship with outriggers was reconstructed and sailed in this expedition from Jakarta to Madagascar and Ghana.
+The Borobudur Ship Expedition in 2003–2004 confirmed scholars' ideas that ships from ancient Indonesia may have reached Madagascar and the West African coast for trade as early as the 8th century.
+Samudra Raksa, a traditional Borobudur ship with outriggers, was reconstructed and sailed in this expedition from Jakarta to Madagascar and Ghana.
 As for the ancient route, one possibility is that Indonesian Austronesians came directly across the Indian Ocean from Java to Madagascar.
-It is likely that they went through the Maldives where evidence of old Indonesian boat design and fishing technology persists until the present.
-The Malagasy language originated from the Southeast Barito language, and Ma'anyan language is its closest relative, with numerous Malay and Javanese loanwords.
+It is likely that they went through the Maldives, where evidence of old Indonesian boat design and fishing technology persists until the present.
+The Malagasy language originated from the Southeast Barito language, and the Ma'anyan language is its closest relative, with numerous Malay and Javanese loanwords.
 It is known that Ma'anyan people were brought as laborers and slaves by Malay and Javanese people in their trading fleets, which reached Madagascar by ca. 50–500 AD.
 These pioneers are known in the Malagasy oral tradition as the Ntaolo, from Proto-Malayo-Polynesian *tau-ulu, literally 'first men', from *tau, 'man', and *ulu, 'head; first; origin, beginning.
 It is likely that those ancient people called themselves *va-waka, "the canoe people" from Proto-Malayo-Polynesian *va, 'people', and *waka 'canoe'.
 Today the term vahoaka means 'people' in Malagasy.

-The Southeast Asian origin of the first Malagasy people explains certain features common among the Malagasy, for instance, the epicanthic fold common among all Malagasy whether coastal or highlands, whether pale, dark or copper skinned.
-This original population (vahoaka ntaolo) can be called the "Proto-Malagasy".
+The Southeast Asian origin of the first Malagasy people explains certain features common among the Malagasy, for instance, the epicanthic fold common among all Malagasy, regardless of coastal or highlands origin or skin color.
+This original population (vahoaka ntaolo) can be called the "proto-Malagasy".
 They are the source of: